 - Goals and outcomes of the session

 - Intended audience

 - The focus of the ACT Conference Event is “Peace, Justice, Equality and Equity in the Classroom.”
 This can take many forms.
 How does your proposal support this theme?

 - Preferred presentation time (October 24 between 10:00 a.m. and 4:00 p.m.
 EST.)

 - Books, Educational Materials

-Take a look at our photos from the 2019 Conference to get an idea of what to expect when you join us.
-Hope to see you there!
+Take a look at our photos from the 2019 Conference.
+We hope to see you in person next year!